phonowell/genshin-impact-script/doc/en/feature.md

 # Features

-- Auto fishing and pick-up
+- Automatic fishing and pickup

-- Combat assistance with features such as skill cooldowns, one-click combat macros, and more
+- Combat assistance with features like skill cooldowns, one-click combat macros, and more

-- Key recording and replay
+- Keystroke recording and playback

-- Other features such as quick dialogue skipping, background muting, and more
+- Additional features such as quick dialog skip, background mute, and more